 For DR mode the fallback server must be listening on the same port as the VIP (port re-mapping is not possible with DR mode).
-Also, don't forget to solve the ARP problem for the dedicated fallback server (see page 89).
+Also, don't forget to solve the ARP problem for the dedicated fallback server.
+More information on the ARP problem is available here.